Proven-Paradox/shaper-system/Handbook.md

 #### Science
 Attributes: Mind, Soul
 Chemistry, biology, zoology, proper experiment design, and the like.
 Alchemy in settings where that's appropriate as well.
 Essential skills for understanding the world accurately.
+Understanding nature in a measured and studious sense.

 #### Stealth
 Attributes: Finesse, Mind